“Can I speak to Mrs. Smith?”

 Sound familiar?
 This exchange isn’t even the worst of bad phone etiquette a kid can dish out.
 It’s annoying to callers, embarrassing to parents and doesn’t do any favors for the children, who grow up without the basic manners to answer a phone properly.

-But Pamela Barc, a certified etiquette consultant founder and executive director of Etiquettes Edge in Lake Orion, says it doesn’t have to be that way.
+But Pamela Barc, a certified etiquette consultant, who founded Etiquettes Edge in Lake Orion, says it doesn’t have to be that way.

 “I think it’s important for parents to know that they are not only teaching their children life skills, but that the phone can be an excellent parenting tool,” she says.